 Samui, Surat Thani, 5 December 2020 – Here comes a guide to one of the most popular islands in Thailand.
-Ko Samui, or Samui Island, is located about 60 kilometres off the shoreline of Surat Thani province, about 750 kilometres south of Thailand, on the side of the Gulf of Thailand.
+Ko Samui, or Samui Island, is located about 60 kilometres off the shoreline of Surat Thani province, about 750 kilometres south, on the side of the Gulf of Thailand.

 One can fly direct to Ko Samui of course, but still, a lot of people make their voyage via ferry which takes about 1:30 hours, give or take, and see all the beautiful blues of the ocean.
 The fee for bringing the car and two passengers (one being the driver, the other the passenger) is about THB1,100, or USD37.
 Below is the process of taking the ferry to Ko Samui.

 Sightseeing from the third-floor deck of the ferry

 HOW TO TAKE A FERRY to Ko Samui

 A ferry passage can be booked in advance online, given that you can roughly approximate your trip schedules and timing.
 It can be done weeks or even months in advance, but then there are the cancellation and change fees in case you need to adjust anything later on.

 The ticket is issued via email.
 Just bring that email (via your mobile, of course), to the pier about 30 minutes prior to the departure time.
 There will be a queue, or, if you are like us, too anxious to miss the boat, you can be there earlier and take the first spot on the queue.

 The piers to Ko Samui are all located in the area known as Donsak district, about 80 kilometres east of Surat Thani International Airport.
 There are two ferry companies: Seatran Ferry and Raja Ferry.
 We went with the Seatran Ferry, out of a recommendation from a local we talked to while planning everything.